thangngoc89/tips/README.md

 ## Avoid `sudo` to install global packages

 Because it breaks stuff for everyone using it.
-I have no ideas how to configure it manually because I'm using nvm and you should do it too.
+See [this guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) for how to configure it manually or just use nvm